adi3/robotics-workshop-guide/content/Setup/1_create_iam_users.md

 ![IAM credentials](/iam-credentials.png?classes=border)

-Repeat these steps for each member of your team.
+6. Repeat these steps for each member of your team, including yourself.
 The newly created user will appear in your list of IAM Users.

 ---

-Note that all IAM users use a dedicated sign-in URL to log in to the AWS account.
+> Note that all IAM users use a dedicated sign-in URL to log in to the AWS account.
 This URL can always be retrieved from your IAM dashboard.

 ![IAM sign-in URL](/iam-signin-url.png?classes=border)